celo-org/celo-proposals/CIPs/cip-granda_mento.md

 An exchange can have the following states:
 1. Proposed - The exchange has been proposed, but not yet approved by the approver.
 The proposer may still cancel their proposal and be refunded their deposit.
 2. Approved - The exchange has been proposed and approved by the approver, but not yet executed or vetoed.
-The proposer may not cancel their proposal.
+The proposer may no longer cancel their proposal at this point.
 3. Executed - The exchange has been proposed, approved by the approver, and executed.
 4. Cancelled - The exchange has been cancelled by the proposer when it was in the Proposed state, or it has been vetoed by Governance when it was in the Approved stage.